indieceo/postly-template/README.md

-# Free Template by Postly.live ✌️
+# Free Template by Posthyve.com ✌️

 ![Screenshot of the site](https://raw.githubusercontent.com/indieceo/postly-template/main/screenshot.png)

+if you want to use this template, please give me a star ⭐️

 This landing page is built using **Next.js**, **ShadCN UI**, and **Framer Motion**.
 This template is free for everyone to use and customize according to their needs.